evansaraivanov/wzvbs-madgraph/README.md

 If you would like, you can edit the beam energies in run_card.dat and see how that effects the cross section.
 The top quark a very massive quark, so how would you expect the cross section to depend on the beam energy?
 The most recent LHC run was at a center-of-mass energy of 13 TeV, but older runs were lower energy.
 The earliest run was about 900 GeV beam energy (or 1.8 TeV center-of-mass energy), what would the cross section be in this case?
 How about higher energies?

 To analyze the results, you can install MadAnalysis5, or ExRootAnalysis.
 Most groups will use root in their analysis, but you can stick with what you prefer for this.
-If you do not use root, you will have to read the output .lhe file, which is a text file, and parse it for the information you need.

-Either way, you will need to know the particle id's (http://pdg.lbl.gov/2007/reviews/montecarlorpp.pdf) where the anti-particles take the negative value of the particle ID.
+For root, you will need to know the particle id's (http://pdg.lbl.gov/2007/reviews/montecarlorpp.pdf) where the anti-particles take the negative value of the particle ID.
 The example script reads many madgraph runs and plots a histogram of differential cross section as a function of the transverse momentum of particles with id +11 and -11, which correspond to electrons and positrons.

+If using mad analysis, making kinematic plots is straight forward.
+First, cd to the run you want to analyze in the output directory you specified (output/Events/run_xx).
+Start mad analysis.

+>python2 ../../../../HEPTools/madanalysis5/madanalysis5/bin/ma5

+After this starts import the unweighted_events.lhe.gz file, define the top quark multiparticle to include both top and anti-top quarks.
+Then specify the observable to plot, then submit the job.

+> define to = t t~
+> import unweighted_events.lhe.gz
+> plot PT(to)
+> submit

+A window should appear in you browser after that is completed.

 # WZ VBS guide